-Transfer disk images to a software repository in another account
+Transfer disk images to a software repository in another environment

 Before you start, make sure that you’ve installed the